In this post, I’ll show you how to never run out of blog ideas.

 Create Microcontent like Gary Vee

-Another way that I stole from Gary Vaynerchuk is to make use of what I call Microcontent.
+Another way that I stole from Gary Vaynerchuk is to make use of what he calls Microcontent.
 He talks about this all the time in his videos, but for some reason, it never registered until I actually needed it.
-What Gary does one of his YouTube channels is upload all his keynotes.
-Some of these are almost two hours long.
-What he does is chop these up and upload small snippets now and then.

 Examples of micro-content based on this post could be